-To best serve our community during this uncertain time, our Early Childhood program is currently certified under Emergency Childcare to run on-site and in-person, providing continuous care of our pre-k and kindergarten students with the warmth and stability of our normal programming.
+To best serve our community during this uncertain time, our Early Childhood program is currently certified under Emergency Childcare to run on-site and in-person, providing continuous care of our pre-k, kindergarten, 1st and 2nd grade students with the warmth and stability of our normal programming.

 Please call to arrange a time to schedule a tour.
 During the pandemic your and our safety is of upmost importance so we will be doing tours by appointment only.
 We also have virtual tours here.